 The Counseling and Human Services faculty are strongly committed to training excellent practitioners who graduate prepared to address the needs of diverse clients and students.
-Our commitment to social justice is is reflected in our curriculum, in the the training opportunities we arrange, and in the supervision we provide.
+Our commitment to social justice is reflected in our curriculum, in the training opportunities we arrange, and in the supervision we provide.

 Each program is based on a foundation of four common graduate courses.
 These "core courses" provide the basic knowledge and skills to perform graduate level research, assessment, evaluation and writing; curriculum and program development; and personal and professional reflection, as well as pluralism.
 In addition to these core courses, each program has requirements specific to its discipline and tailored to meet student needs and interests.